mo7amedElfadil/sorting_algorithms/README.md

 Constants and smaller terms are usually ignored in Big O notation.
 So, if your operation count is 3n^2 + 2n + 1, the time complexity would be O(n^2).

+### How to select the best sorting algorithm for a given input

+1. ****Size of the Input****: For small inputs, simple algorithms like Bubble Sort or Insertion Sort can be efficient.
+For larger inputs, algorithms like Quick Sort, Merge Sort, or Heap Sort are generally better.

+2. ****Nature of the Input****: If the input is nearly sorted, algorithms like Insertion Sort can be very efficient.
+If you know the input is random or reversed, you might choose a different algorithm.

+3. ****Memory Limitations****: Some algorithms, like Merge Sort, require extra space.
+If memory is a concern, you might prefer an in-place algorithm like Quick Sort.

+4. ****Stability****: If maintaining the relative order of equal elements is important, choose a stable sort like Merge Sort or Insertion Sort.